This article contains affiliate links. If you buy through our links, we may earn a commission at no extra cost to you. Learn more

 65dB+: Skip it for apartment living.

 For detailed noise testing and sound clips, see our air fryer noise levels comparison.
+Want to know energy costs before buying?
+Check the energy cost comparison to see how apartment living affects your savings.

 Smoke Warning: Avoiding Fire Department Visits